bucharest-gold/drools-kie-client/CONTRIBUTING.md

 as possible, and a code sample or a test case demonstrating the expected behavior that is not occurring.

+Discussions can be done via github issues or IRC channel #brass-monkey.

 ## Code contributions

 ### Fork